 Why is Voicemail Changing?

-It’s not instantaneous.
 Leaving a voicemail tends to be easier on the sender than the recipient.
-Accessing one’s voicemail messages is usually a multi-step process that involves calling an auto-attendant, then entering a password before selecting from a menu of options to listen, save, delete, etc. Traditional voicemail systems aren’t known to be the fastest way to relay messages.
+Accessing one’s voicemail messages is usually a multi-step process.
+Usually, it involves calling an auto-attendant, then entering a password before selecting from a menu of options to listen, save, delete, etc. Traditional voicemail systems aren’t known to be the fastest way to relay messages.

 Regardless, as long as we continue to communicate verbally with each other, there will always be a need for voicemail.
 Usage of voicemail in the business world is still very much in play, and there is still a need for voicemail systems that play nice with other communication platforms.
 Luckily, adaptation is occurring and evident with the latest communications systems and tools.

-Advancements in caller I.D.
 Most office phone systems are equipped with caller I.D. features, which means users know who is calling before answering or ignoring.
 The more advanced systems, like NEC’s Unified Communications (UC Desktop) system, allow users to check the status of all the phone users in the system.
 At a glance, users can decide how to direct callers based on if the other party is free, on the phone, in a meeting, or even on vacation.
-Callers can choose to postpone their call attempt until the person is available, thus reducing the chance of reaching their voicemail system.
+Callers can choose to postpone their call attempt until the person is available.
+Thus, reducing the chance of reaching their voicemail system.
 Also, the caller knows immediately if their call attempt will go directly to voicemail, allowing them to prep a voice message before they even dial.

-Voice communication providers are adapting.
 With all the integrations available, providers of voice systems have remained competitive with their products by incorporating textual based communication features.
-Instant messaging systems are in high demand (particularly among millennials) and some of the largest telephone products and companies include instant messaging capabilities and features in their offerings.
+Instant messaging systems are in high demand (particularly among millennials).
+Some of the largest telephone products and companies include instant messaging capabilities and features in their offerings.
 NEC includes a quick instant messaging feature in their voice solution products.
 Microsoft recently introduced Skype for Business, which functions similarly to NEC and MiTel phone products.
 Speech-to-text is another mobile feature that is gaining ground, and it won’t be long before business phone systems follow suit.

 While it may seem as if voicemail is on its way out, the truth is actually much more exciting.
 Just as radio has evolved to utilize more relevant formats like Pandora and satellite radio to meet listeners changing preferences, voicemail undergoing similar changes that will ensure its continued relevancy.
 After all, radio is still alive years after critics predicted its death.
 Voicemail is showing us that it has the same sort of resilience.